By Amnon Amir, PhD

 - Identification of blooming bacteria was done only on fecal samples.
 Other sample types may have other bacteria and/or different growth conditions, which may lead to different bloom sequences.

-(2) Removal of bloom sequences:
+order now (2) Removal of bloom sequences:

 In order to correct the effect of shipment, all sequences that are affected by the shipment need to be removed prior to further analysis.
 This includes removal of all sequences identical to the bloom sequences identified in step 1, as well as the removal of read errors that can originate from the bloom sequences during the PCR/sequencing steps (the number of read error sequences may increase in frequency due to the increase in frequency of the bloom sequences).
 At a coverage of ~10k reads/sample, we can get non-negligible read errors up to a hamming distance of 4; therefore all sequences with at least 97% similarity to the bloom sequences (on V4 150bp) need to be removed.